OfirDotan/JavaConsoleSnake/README.md

 This is a classic Snake game made in Java, where you control a snake to collect food and avoid hitting walls or its own tail.
 Features:
  * Classic gameplay mechanics for endless fun!
- * Threaded inpuut handling for responsive gameplay How to play:
+ * Threaded input handling for responsive gameplay
+How to play:
  * Clone or download the repository.
  * Open a terminal and navigate to the project directory.